The Lady in Red (1979 film)

-The Lady in Red (also known as Guns, Sin and Bathtub Gin) is a 1979 American crime drama film directed by Lewis Teague and starring Pamela Sue Martin and Robert Conrad.
-It is an early writing effort of John Sayles who became better known as a director in the 1980s and 1990s.
+The Lady in Red (also known as Guns, Sin and Bathtub Gin) is a 1979 American crime drama film directed by Lewis Teague with a screenplay by John Sayles.
+The film stars Pamela Sue Martin and Robert Conrad, and Louise Fletcher.
+The plot concerns a farmer's daughter who runs away to Chicago, where she falls into a life of crime through association with gangster John Dillinger.